 The course is designed to introduce the scope and function of information and the research process in early childhood.
 The course will introduce students to types and fundamental concepts and process in the research literature.
-Problem solving is viewed as one of the primary functions of the research literature information, leading to strategies and action for solutions and change.
-Students will gain experience developing a framework for consuming the research literature amd information in early childhood.
+Problem solving is viewed as one of the primary functions of the research literature information, leading to strategies and action for solutions and childhood.